I’ve been putting off setting up my fatbike tubeless for some time now. I was going set it up using a tried and true homespun version for two reasons:

 And as you can see, I only dripped a little bit of sealant on the floor in the whole process.
 Not bad.

-I went out to ride on Sunday before taking out my wife, the birthday girl, to her birthday dinner.
+I went out to ride on Sunday.
 It was a balmy 19 degrees or so when I left.
 I wanted to ride some gravel and headed west out of Emporia.
 So how did they feel you ask?

 On first feelings, they felt lighter, but they also felt something more than just lighter.
 I can’t quite put my finger on it.
 They just felt like they were more nimble and easier spinning.
 That could be because the 1/2 pound tubes were no longer in the tires.
 But I remember awhile back that Matt Gersib described the benefits of tubeless and one of the things he said you’d lose by not having tubes was the friction of the tube against the tire.
-Maybe that was it.
-I can describe cameras a lot better than bikes, but basically I felt faster and more nimble and that’s a good thing.
+Basically I felt faster and more nimble and that’s a good thing.

 Oh and one other thing that seems weird.
 I aired them up to a little under 10 pounds to ride on the road.
 At that pressure, they seemed harder than the same pressure with tubes.
 Even at five pounds, they didn’t feel as soft at that same pressure with tubes.
 Maybe one of you engineers can explain that.